nellore/docs.rail.bio/docs/deliverables.md

 ### `idx`: isofrag index

 This refers to the file `isofrags.tar.gz` that appears in the `cross_sample_results` subdirectory of the output directory.
 In general, it should be left gzipped; it can be used to align a new sample to the transcript fragments obtained from an old Rail-RNA run.
-Say you've aligned 500 samples from the same tissue type with Rail, and you think the list of introns you found is pretty comprehensive.
+Say you've aligned 500 samples from the same tissue type with Rail, and you think the list of exon-exon junctions you found is pretty comprehensive.
 Now say you just obtained another 10 samples from the same tissue type, and you want to align them.
 You can skip looking for novel junctions in those 10 samples by passing Rail-RNA's `go` or `align` job flow the path to this file as an argument of the `--isofrag-idx` command-line parameter.

 ### `bw`: coverage vectors